 |---|---|

-| Deep WooCommerce integration | No email hosting |
+| The best WooCommerce optimization on the market | No email hosting provided |

 Pressable Alternative: Kinsta